Caesarius of Terracina: Art: precious manuscripts

 The first illustrations of the history of St. Caesarius are found in precious illuminated manuscripts.
 Most of these manuscripts date back to the Middle Ages.

-In the British Library of London in a "Passionale", a Latin manuscript, made in 1110 for the Monastery of Saint Augustine in Canterbury (describes the lives of the Saints from September 21st to November 9th), there is the text of the Passion of Saint Caesarius of Terracina with historiated initial which represents "Martyrdom of St Caesarius" (Arundel MS 91, f.
+In the British Library of London in a "Passionale", a Latin manuscript, made in 1110 for the Monastery of Saint Augustine in Canterbury (describes the lives of the Saints from September 21 to November 9), there is the text of the Passion of Saint Caesarius of Terracina with historiated initial which represents "Martyrdom of St Caesarius" (BL Arundel MS 91, f.
 188r.).

 In the Morgan Library of New York in the “Book of Hours”, made in 1465 in Langres, France, there is the miniature of “Saint Caesarius” (MS G.55 fol.
 132v).

 In the Bibliothèque nationale de France in Paris, in the Department of Manuscripts, the Speculum Historiale by Vincent of Beauvais (translation by Jean de Vignay) is kept, made in 1463.
 In this manuscript the "Passio S. Caesarii" is described with different miniatures of the life of the saints Caesarius and Julian.